-CALL 1-855-705-8823

-Calls to this number are free.
+CALL 1-855-705-8823 Calls to this number are free.
 24 hours a day, 7 days a week.
 Customer Service also has free language interpreter services available for non-English speakers.

-ТТҮ 1-800-735-2929
+TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
 24 hours a day, 7 days a week.

-FAX 714-246-8711

-WRITE OneCare Connect

-Attention: Customer Service

-505 City Parkway West

-Orange, CA 92868
+FAX 1-714-246-8711 WRITE OneCare Connect Attention: Customer Service 505 City Parkway West Orange, CA 92868 OneCareConnectCS@Caloptima.org MEDCITE WEBSITE www.caloptima.org/onecareconnect

-WEBSITE www.caloptima.org/onecareconnect